 NEIL Hamilton, AM for Mid & West Wales and Leader of UKIP Wales, joined fellow AM’s on World Kidney Day to show his support for a Welsh charity.

-Mr Hamilton, was backing the work of the Paul Popham Fund, Renal Support Wales during an event held at the Assembly in Cardiff.
+Mr Hamilton, Party Spokesman for Culture, was backing the work of the Paul Popham Fund, Renal Support Wales, during an event held at the Assembly in Cardiff.

 The charity was inaugurated in March 2013 in memory of Paul Popham, who had lived over half his life as a kidney patient, despite his illness lead a positive life – raising a family of four, working shifts as a fitter and turner, managing a local football team and an active member of the Labour Party.